jebediah47/jebediah47/README.md

 ## Currently using:

-- ⌨️ OS: MacOS BigSur
+- ⌨️ OS: Windows 11 with WSL2

-- 📝 IDE: Neovim
+- 📝 IDE: Webstorm

 - 🧠 BRAIN